 In This Article

-Often, we see examples where the FMCG organisations learn to be consumer centric from the Direct-to-consumer (D2C) businesses.
-But there are a lot of instances where even direct to consumer businesses have laid the foundation by learning immensely from FMCG businesses.
-From the likes of skincare products to the electronics industry, there could be several examples.
+Often, we see examples where the FMCG organisations learn to be consumer-centric from the Direct-to-consumer (D2C) businesses.
+But there are a lot of instances where even direct-to-consumer businesses have laid the foundation by learning immensely from FMCG businesses.
+There could be several examples, from skincare products to the electronics industry.

 The FMCG company has built a strong brand through strategic partnerships with influencers, endorsements by renowned celebrities, and marketing campaigns that resonate with Indian consumers.
-The D2C brand can learn from their branding strategies and collaborate with micro-influencers, engage with customers through social media platforms, and emphasize the brand’s values and story.
+The D2C brand can learn from its branding strategies, collaborate with micro-influencers, engage with customers through social media platforms, and emphasise its values and story.

-The FMCG company has established efficient manufacturing processes, sourcing high-quality ingredients, and ensuring adherence to international quality standards.
-The D2C brand can study their supply chain management practices, source organic ingredients locally, and implement rigorous quality control measures to offer consistent and trustworthy products.
+The FMCG company has established efficient manufacturing processes, sourcing high-quality ingredients and ensuring adherence to international quality standards.
+The D2C brand can study its supply chain management practices, source organic ingredients locally, and implement rigorous quality control measures to offer consistent and trustworthy products.

-The FMCG company has implemented a loyalty program that rewards customers with discounts, exclusive offers, and personalized recommendations based on their skincare needs.
-The D2C brand can develop a similar loyalty program, offering rewards for repeat purchases, personalized skincare consultations, and early access to new product launches.
+The FMCG company has implemented a loyalty program that rewards customers with discounts, exclusive offers, and personalised recommendations based on their skincare needs.
+The D2C brand can develop a similar loyalty program, offering rewards for repeat purchases, personalised skincare consultations, and early access to new product launches.

 These are some of the examples where a D2C brand can take foundational lessons from an established FMCG and focus on the niche to create its own brand identity and gain relevant market share.

 But are these the only learnings that a D2C brand can take?
-The example we shared is of a skin care brand and there’s always more to what meets the eye.
+The example we shared is of a skincare brand; there’s always more to what meets the eye.
 FMCG has various categories and verticals where it has successfully established itself in the last 100 years.